NEFM-TUDresden/gmshModel/docs/examples/randomInclusions3DCylinder.rst

 .. code-block:: python

-   # Loading of the RandomInclusionRVE class
+   # Loading of the SimpleCubicCell class
    # Before the model and mesh generation can start, the required class has to be
    # loaded.
-In this case it is the class RandomInclusionRVE
+In this case it is the class SimpleCubicCell
-   from ..src.typeRandomInclusionRVE import RandomInclusionRVE
+   from gmshModel.Model import SimpleCubicCell as Cell

-   # Initialization of the RVE
+   # Initialization of the unit cell
-   # In order to generate a mesh for RVEs with randomly placed inclusions, relevant
+   # In order to generate a mesh for simple cubic unit cells with spherical inclusions,
-   # data have to be passed for the initialization of a new object instance.
+   # relevant data have to be passed for the initialization of a new object instance.
 For
-   # RVEs of the type under consideration, the following parameters are possible:
+   # unit cells of the type under consideration, the following parameters are possible:
    #
    # size: list/array (mandatory)
    #   array defining the size of the RVE in the individual directions